Florida bridge collapse victims include FIU college student and five others

 Oswald Gonzalez, 57

-Gonzalez, Alberto Arias' business partner, “had plans to travel to Cuba this weekend to participate in street parties known as parrandas in his hometown of Camajuaní,” the Miami Herald wrote.
+Gonzalez, Alberto Arias' business partner, “had plans to travel to Cuba this weekend to participate in street parties known as parrandas in his hometown of Camajuaní,” the Miami Herald reported.

 His friend Amauri Naranjo told the newspaper that Gonzalez came to the U.S. amid the 1980 Mariel exodus and helped Arias out of Cuba.